 If you’ve never tried bananas foster, or baked an upside-down cake, let this recipe change all of that for you.
 If you love caramel and bananas and spice cake, you’ll love this dessert.
 I can’t promise it will cure cabin fever, but it sure does help.

 P.S.
 Going bananas for more banana recipes?
-Try my Cookie Butter Banana Bread or Mini Banana Cream Cookie Pies.
+Try my Cookie Butter Banana Bread, these banana chocolate chip muffins, or my Mini Banana Cream Cookie Pies.

 Ingredients